-The Designing Woman - Redesigned is an English Country Dance.
-It was devised by Gary Roodman in 2005 and published in Sum Further Calculated Figures.
+The Designing Woman ~ Redesigned is an English Country Dance.
+It was devised by Gary Roodman (website) in 2005 and published in Sum Further Calculated Figures.
 It is a proper Duple Minor dance.
-The dance lasts 38 bars.
+The minor set lasts 38 bars.
+It is in the key: G minor.
+Someone thought this dance was Hard.

 The tune, Vivace, was composed by A. Vivaldi and performed by MGM and Reunion (Barbara Greenburn, Daniel Beerbohm, Gene Murrow, Margaret Ann Martin, and Mary Lea) on the album New Friends.